mirisuzanne/mia/content/theater/queer-bird.md

 summary: >
-  A playful and intimate reflection on love in the early days of the pandemic -- based on a true story.
+  A playful and intimate reflection on love in the early days of the pandemic -- based on a true story of queer joy.
 ---

 > Rattlesnakes are low to the ground and full of surprises.